Meet Our Education Faculty and Staff

-Kena Avila - Associate Professor, ESOL Coodinator, Elementary Education Coordinator
+Kena Avila - Associate Professor, ESOL Coordinator, Elementary Education Coordinator

 Kena is very interested in bilingualism and how to help bilingual students succeed in schools.
 She has taught preschool through college in various bilingual schools in California, Oregon, Mexico, and Ecuador.
 Kena loves to travel and has spent a semester in Oaxaca, Mexico, and taught in South America in 2016-2017.
-This year, Kena will teach Methods and Assessment for English to Speakers of Other Languages.
+This year, Kena will teach EDUC 340 Planning, Implementing and Assessing Instruction for English to Speakers of Other Languages, EDUC 401 Teaching Literacy I, EDUC 402 Literacy Literacy II, and Part-Time Student Teaching Seminar.

 Learn more about Kena Avila

-Steven Bernhisel - Associate Professor, Secondary Education Coordinator
+Steve Bernhisel - Associate Professor, Secondary Education Coordinator, Transfer Advisor, edTPA Coordinator

 As a former high school chemistry and biology teacher, Steve's specialty is helping future elementary and secondary teachers teach science effectively.
-Additionally, Steve teaches EDUC 305 Teaching Methods & Classroom Management and Colloquium, Linfield's first-year orientation class.
-In January of 2019, Steve and Nancy Drickey, Education Department professor, will be teaching a January term course in Puerto Rico to study the education, history, and culture of this Caribbean island.
+Additionally, Steve teaches EDUC 305 Teaching Methods & Classroom Management and EDUC 430 Science Content Methods for Middle and High School.

-Mindy Legard Larson - Professor of Education (Chair)
+Mindy Legard Larson - Professor of Education (Department Chair)

 Mindy's areas of expertise include teaching reading and writing to elementary students, children's literature, and education policy.
 She has led a January term course in Norway and Sweden.
 Mindy is active in local K-12 schools and has taught first, second and third grades and served an Elementary Curriculum and Program Specialist.
-This year Mindy will teach EDUC 401 Teaching Literacy I and EDUC 402 Teaching Literacy II.
+This year, Mindy will teach EDUC 401 Teaching Literacy I, EDUC 402 Teaching Literacy II, and EDUC 496 Full-Time Student Teaching Seminar.

 Learn more about Mindy Larson

 Gennie’s teaching passions include meeting the needs of diverse learners and helping students improve their writing.
 Before teaching college students, she taught adult basic education, high school language arts, and—her favorite—middle school language arts.
-Gennie teaches Educational Psychology and is excited to try out a new text about trauma-informed teaching this coming year.
+This year, Gennie will be teaching EDUC 150 Foundations of Education.

 Learn more about Gennie VanBeek